HumanSignal/label-studio/docs/source/tags/hypertextlabels.md

 meta_description: Customize Label Studio with the HyperTextLabels tag to label hypertext (HTML) for machine learning and data science projects.
 ---

-The HyperTextLabels tag creates labeled hyper text (HTML).
+The `HyperTextLabels` tag creates labeled hyper text (HTML).
 Use with the HyperText object tag to annotate HTML text or HTML elements for named entity recognition tasks.

-Use with the following data types: HTML
+Use with the following data types: HTML.

 ### Parameters
+<i> Table 1: Parameters used in `HyperTextLabels` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |